VladimirPoplavsky/Stock_Price_prediction/README.md

 # Background

 ###### A share is a security issued by a company.
 All investors who bought the shares became co-owners of the company.
 The share just confirms that its owner has a share in the company, even minor.
+##### More and more people begin to think about the possibility of investing and increasing at their capital.
+The most common way - starting your own business - requires a large amount of initial capital and personal participation.
+These circumstances limit the desire and possibilities of many.
+Thanks to the development of the Internet and computer technology, today everyone has the opportunity to invest in the financial stock market by trading securities and stocks over the Internet.

 # Imports